Limor-Raviv/Tutorial_Agent_Based_Models/README.md

 Here's where we'll describe this repository a little.
 I'd emphasize that the tutorial follows our interests in language and interaction, but demonstrates some simple principles of agent based modelling -- and iomplementing a model in Python in particular -- that could well be useful more broadly to anybody wishing to simulate simple populations.

+You can download the whole of this tutorial by clicking the green "Clone or Download" button at the top right of this page.

 We can also give a quick summary of each Part:

 ### Part One: